AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-slides-modules.md

   </tr>
   <tr>
    <td role="rowheader">Sharing with Other's Email Address</td>
    <td> <p> Enter the email address with whom you want to share the presentation.
-If you are not entering an email address and selecting [!UICONTROL only shared field], the presentation is shareable to anyone.</p> </td>
+If you are not entering an email address and selecting only shared field, the presentation is shareable to anyone.</p> </td>
   </tr>
  </tbody>
 </table>